 1.0 Introduction

-This product, named “Frat Wars” will be a tactical RPG (Role Playing Game) that will feature a battle venue and teams comprised of various subjects that are playable by the user.
+This product, named “Frat Wars”, will be a tactical RPG (Role Playing Game) that will feature a battle venue and teams comprised of various subjects that are playable by the user.
 In terms of design of the product, there will need to be data elements to build the game, the ability to handle user input from the keyboard or mouse will be integral in processing the field of battle and to promote an overall satisfactory user experience.
 This will be accomplished by using an open source game engine and building the game onto this existing infrastructure.

 1.1 Goals and objectives